 The Company's financial statements have been prepared on a consolidated basis.
 Under this basis of presentation, our financial statements consolidate all of our subsidiaries - i.e., entities in which we have a controlling financial interest, most often because we hold a majority voting interest.
 To determine if we hold a controlling financial interest in an entity, we first evaluate if we are required to apply the variable interest entity ("VIE") model to the entity, otherwise the entity is evaluated under the voting interest model.
 Where we hold current or potential rights that give us the power to direct the activities of a VIE that most significantly impact the VIE's economic performance ("power") combined with a variable interest that gives us the right to receive potentially significant benefits or the obligation to absorb potentially significant losses ("significant economics"), we have a controlling financial interest in that VIE.
 Rights held by others to remove the party with power over the VIE are not considered unless one party can exercise those rights unilaterally.
 We consolidate certain securitization entities under the VIE model because we have both power and significant economics.
-See Note 5.
+See Note 6.
 Variable Interest Entities.
+Investments in which we do not hold a controlling financial interest but have significant influence over the entity's financial and operating decisions are accounted for under the equity method.